Eco-Flow/synteny/README.md

 All you need is either a genome in fasta format with an annotation file in gff3 (or gff augustus).
 OR you can supply a NCBI genome reference ID (which will be automatically downloaded).

 To run on different platforms, you may need to create a profile.
-We recommend using the prebuilt Docker profile (tp run locally or through Gitpod), though if you are running on a HPC, you will need to change this.
+We recommend using the prebuilt Docker profile (to run locally or through Gitpod), though if you are running on a HPC, you will need to change this.
 Please open an issue and I can help create a profile for your environment.
 Use the flag `-profile` to choose the environment in the script command.
 These are found in the folder `conf`

 # Run locally

+Prerequistites :
+- Docker.
+Make sure it is active log in on your machine.
+- Java at least 1.8.
-Prerequistites : Docker account and Docker installed on your machine.
-Nextflow installed (https://www.nextflow.io/; v22 and above [DSL2]), plus java at at least 1.8.
+- Nextflow installed (https://www.nextflow.io/; v22 and above [DSL2].
+- Git.

+To clone the repo: `git clone https://github.com/chriswyatt1/jcvi-nextflow.git`

+Then `cd` into the repository on your machine.

 To run Nextflow (locally with docker installed), use the following command:

 `nextflow run main.nf -profile docker -bg -resume --input data/Example.csv`

-#Notice one - for Nextflow options, and two -- for pipeline options.
+#Notice, we use one `-` for Nextflow options, and two `--` for pipeline options.

 This is what the input template looks like (Example.csv):